avinashbhat/machine-learning/README.md

 Confusion Matrix for classification included.

-New Update[13 Feb 2017] - Added implementation of KMeans Clustering and Dataset Generation for Apriori.
+Update[13 Feb 2017] - Added implementation of KMeans Clustering and Dataset Generation for Apriori.
 Code in Python.

+Update[4 November 2019] - Time to add new stuff.
+Moved earlier code into subfolders.
+Will be using Jupyter Notebooks from now.